DailyTools

 Anchors and Word Boundaries

 Anchors match positions in the string, not characters.
-They are essential for validation — without anchors, a pattern that validates an email address would also match a string that merely contains an email address somewhere in the middle:
+They're essential for validation — without them, a pattern that validates an email address would also match a string that merely contains an email somewhere in the middle:

 • ^ — start of string (or start of each line with the m flag)